JupiterOne-Archives/docs/knowledgeBase/APIs_and-Integrations/jupiterone-api.md

 ### Fetching the Count of Entities Via a \_type and/or \_class

 This query allows you to fetch the count of entities.
 The `_id`, `_key`, `_type`, or `_class` fields can be supplied as filters.
 This query only counts the latest versions of entities matching the filter criteria.
 This query requires two parameters:

 - `filters`: A set of vertex filters that describe the entities that are to be returned.
 - `filterType`: A `FilterType` (`AND` or `OR`).

 If `OR` is specified as the filter type, any entity that has any class in the filter will be included in the count.
 By default, the query uses `AND`, which only includes entities that have _all_ of the specified classes in the count.

-!!! note
+**Note:**
 This resolver uses the `JSON` scalar as the return type.

 ```graphql